 White noise works well because it’s a constant, unchanging sound.
 Since it uses all frequencies, practically no disturbing environmental noise can penetrate it.

-Because the white noise is steady, your brain quickly gets used to it, meaning you can fall asleep.
+Because white noise is steady, your brain quickly gets used to it, meaning you can fall asleep.
 You also have a far lower chance of waking up during the night.

 3/ Listen to Music